-Global greenhouse gas emissions are currently around 5 tonnes of carbon dioxide per person per year, and probably need to be reduced by at least 80% have a good chance of avoiding dangerous warming.
+Global greenhouse gas emissions are currently around 5 tonnes of carbon dioxide per person per year, and probably need to be reduced to zero within the next decades to have a good chance of avoiding more dangerous heating.
 Most computer users are responsible for far more emissions than is sustainable.
 For example two short-medium distance return flights can be equivalent to over 1 tonne of emissions1: more than an average person can safely emit over an entire year.

 If you do not qualify you must uninstall the program after the 30-day trial period or purchase WordWeb Pro.
 The licensing model is designed to allow relatively non-wealthy people to use the program free of charge, and to provide a small incentive for other people who fly a lot to cut down.